IBM/webspherelab/Liberty_Perf_Lab.md

 The lab image is about 20GB.
 If you plan to run this in a classroom setting, perform the installation steps beforehand which includes downloading the image.

-This lab assumes the installation and use of `podman` or Docker Desktop to run the lab.
+This lab assumes the installation and use of `podman` or Docker Desktop to run the lab (other container systems may also work but have not been tested).
 Choose one or the other:

 * [Installing `podman`](#installing-podman)
 * [Installing Docker Desktop](#installing-docker-desktop)